-2. There were no printing presses.
-The only way to copy a book or a letter was to take a blank piece of papyrus and a quill and a pot of ink and copy it by hand.
+2. There were no printing presses, and no Xerox copiers.
+The only way to create (or copy) a book or a letter was to take a blank piece of papyrus and a quill and a pot of ink and copy it by hand.
 This was a tedious and laborious process.

 The (few) people who could read and write were called scribes.

 By the way: Christians will brag about how "well-attested" the New Testament is because "we have thousands and thousands of manuscripts!"
 What they don't tell you is that 90% of those manuscripts were copied (from a copy of a copy of a copy) more than 800 years after Jesus died.

 Now imagine that it's 449 CE.
 In a dark cell, a monk, who is allowed only one candle per week (candles were expensive), is hand-writing a copy of Isaiah ... in Hebrew.
 Or II Corinthians ... in Greek.
 Or Latin.

 On his desk, on the left-hand side, is an old scroll - a copy of a copy of a copy - of Isaiah.
 To the right of it is a blank page - his work surface.